School Visits and Seasonal Tours

 Snowshoeing, wildlife tracking, and ice harvesting are ideal winter school activities.
-Registration for snowshoe trek (grades 4-6) begin September 15.
+Registration for the snowshoe trek (grades 4-6) begins September 15.

 The maple sugaring process is demonstrated and discussed including legends, historic use, and origin of the sugar.
 Reservations are taken on the day classes resume after the New Year’s holiday.